 On the day we arrived, Pam and John joined us for an afternoon of exploring the tide pools at Tongue Point, a half-mile walk from our campsite.
 We had fun catching up after not having seen each other for far too long.

 Walking down to the tide pools is always a small but delightful adventure—you never know what you’re going to find, and we never tire of looking.
 I always hope to find something unusual—an octopus, perhaps.
-No octopi, but we found all kinds of creatures, including some that we’ve never before seen.
+No octopi, but we found all kinds of creatures.
 As a marine preserve, there’s no harvesting allowed at Tongue Point, which the mussels must be happy about.
 I’ve never seen so many mussels.
 They would have made a delicious dinner.

-Port Angeles, a pretty little seaport town, is 15 miles east.
-The views of San Juan de Fuca are outstanding, and the beautiful sculptures and murals scattered along the waterfront add to the ambience.
+Port Angeles, a pretty little seaport town, is 15 miles east of the campground.
+The views of the Strait of Juan de Fuca are outstanding, and the beautiful sculptures and murals scattered along the waterfront add to the ambience.
 We were intrigued to see that street signs are lettered in the native Klallam language as well as English.

 The outstanding Olympic Discovery Trail runs along the waterfront.
 It’s mostly flat and has excellent views—in my opinion, the perfect bike trail.
 We first biked three miles to Ediz Hook, where we looked back across the bay toward Port Angeles.

 After biking back to town for a delicious lunch at Jasmine Bistro, we headed out for a six-mile ride in the opposite direction along the waterfront toward Sequim.

 Along the bike path we spotted a family of river otters, who entertained us for 20 minutes with their over-the-top cuteness and antics.
 They seemed to be as curious about us as we were about them, but they grew bored with us long before we lost interest in them.